replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 The script will poll the status of the remote node until it detects the upgrade has completed.
 Then it will uncordon that node and proceed to drain the next node.
 The script will ensure that at most one node is cordoned at a time.
-The Kubernetes scheduler will automatically reschedule Pods to other nodes during maintenance.
+The Kubernetes scheduler will automatically reschedule pods to other nodes during maintenance.
-Any Deployments or StatefulSets with a single replica will experience downtime while being rescheduled.
+Any deployments or StatefulSets with a single replica will experience downtime while being rescheduled.

-### Updating Addons
+### Updating add-ons

 If the application vendor has updated any add-ons in the installer since the last time the script was run, the upgrade will proceed automatically after any required Kubernetes upgrade.